-The Doctors Lounge - Primary Care AnswersBack to Primary Care Answers List
+Doctors Lounge - Primary Care AnswersBack to Primary Care Answers List

 Question: SWEET MOUTH TASTE

 |mhaelal - Wed Feb 23, 2005 5:20 am|

 |Theresa Jones, RN - Wed Feb 23, 2005 2:31 pm|

 Celebrex nor garlic probably should not leave a sweet taste in your mouth.
 With the absence of any infection, do you have a fruity breath odor?
 Have you had any excessive thirst or frequent urination?
 Some of these symptoms may be a sign of Diabetes.
 In my opinion an endocrine or metabolic disorder is one of the first things I would consider with the above symptoms in the absence of any infection etc.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community

 Editorial activities: Publish, peer review, edit online articles.